skypilot-org/skypilot/docs/source/examples/sky-serve.rst

     envs:
       MODEL_SIZE: 13

-By adding a :code:`service` section to the YAML:
+The above SkyPilot Task YAML will launch an OpenAI API endpoint with a 13B Vicuna model.
+This YAML can be used with :code:`sky launch` to launch a single replica of the service.
+By adding a :code:`service` section to the YAML, we can scale it into multiple replicas across multiple regions/clouds:

 .. code-block:: yaml